zephyr-sh/zephyr-sh/README.md

 - 📧 [shaynling@gmail.com](mailto:shaynling@gmail.com)
 - 🔗 [LinkedIn @ ze‑yuan‑sh7](https://www.linkedin.com/in/ze-yuan-sh7)

----

 👍 Follow me on [Facebook Fan Page](https://www.facebook.com/profile.php?id=61574315987805) for updates on computer vision, AI papers, and project insights.

-> ❝ When a text is created, it has already finished what it came to say; our job is to listen, analyze, and deconstruct. ❞